Argentina Flag

 Uber / Lyft

-No parking needed Great for Arlington stays Surge pricing on match days Long post-match waits at gate
+No parking Great if staying in Arlington Surge on match days Long post-match wait at gate

 Argentine-friendly picks & Texas classics